vericite/canvas-utils/README.md

         the base URL for the Canvas API (example "https://acmecollege.instructure.com/api/v1/") -turnitin (optional)
         optional flag to only return assignments that have turnitin enabled (turnitin must still be enabled in Canvas for this to work)
+  -vericiteLtiMigration (optional)
+        optional flag to only return assignments that have an old VeriCite LTI URL
 ```

 ### Example